Keepers Of Our Republic

 a Declaration for Interdependence

-In a letter between ex-presidents, John Adams wrote to Thomas Jefferson that our Revolutionary War wasn’t the start our revolution; it was the end of it.
-He saw that the revolution really started fifteen years earlier in the hearts and minds of people who, together, began to envision it.
-The Founders hoped we would keep their new Republic and preserve that vision.
-Today, though, that Republic is threatened by a political polarization that too often moves from self-righteous debates into arguments, fights, and even violent battles fought against supposedly subversive fellow citizens.
-Many people think interdependence isn’t possible any more.
-Other people are looking to overcome the disunity.
+In a letter between ex-presidents, John Adams wrote to Thomas Jefferson that the Revolutionary War wasn’t the start our revolution; it was the end of it.
+He saw that the revolution had really started fifteen years earlier in the hearts and minds of people who together began to envision it.
+Our revolution couldn’t have happened without a shared vision.
+Today, that vision is threatened by a political polarization that too often grows from differences of opinion into contentious debates. self-righteous arguments, fights and even violent battles between fellow citizens.
+Since 1782, our Nation’s motto has been E Pluribus Unum (From Many, One), but these days a lot of people think that kind of interdependence isn’t possible any more.
+Other people are actively working hard to overcome the disunity.

-John Adams might say that before any solution to the problem is possible, citizens must first come together and, despite differences, envision a common cause.
+John Adams might say that before any solution to the problem is possible, the People first have to come together and, despite differences, envision a common cause.
 What might that cause be?

-Civics is concerned with the rights and duties of citizens, and also with how government functions.
-The following Declaration is concerned mostly with civics, not with politics, and it makes a critical distinction between the two.
-Civics is how citizens and government behave; it’s about structure and the rules.
-Politics is all the hubbub that happens inside that structure; it’s about citizen causes, partisan opinions, lawmaking, etc. This Declaration isn’t a political statement.
-Instead, it suggests that our first step toward a common cause is to focus on the civic health of our citizens and our government, and to put politics second.
+The following Declaration is about civics and politics, and it makes an important distinction between the two.
+Civics is about how government operates, and also about the rights and duties of citizens; it’s about structure, process, and rules.
+Politics is different.
+Politics is all the hubbub that happens inside that civic structure; it’s about what the content is: citizen causes, partisan opinions, lawmaking, etc. This Declaration isn’t a political statement.
+Instead, it suggests that our first step toward a common cause is to create a politics-free zone where we focus on the civic health of our government and our citizens.
+Politics is essential and inevitable, but the state of our Union is threatened when politics overrules civics.

-Here’s an example: some people are convinced there is voter fraud; other people are convinced there is voter suppression.
-Pick a side, it’s a civics problem that’s been turned into an all-out political brawl that only serves the few of us who gain something by dividing the most of us.
-But if we just ask each other this civics question, “Should the structure of our elections be updated so that there’s not even the possibility of fraud or suppression or any other kind of corruption?”, then the vast majority of us would say yes, of course, let’s do it.
+Here’s an example: some people are convinced there’s voter fraud in our elections; other people are convinced there’s voter suppression.
+Pick a side: it’s a structural civics problem that’s been turned into an all-out political brawl that only serves the few of us who gain something by dividing the most of us.
+But if we ask each other this simple civics question: “Should the structure of our elections be updated so that there’s no possibility of fraud or suppression or any other kind of corruption?”, then the vast majority of us would say yes, of course, let’s do it.

-Politics these days seem to intentionally divide and manipulate us.
-Citizens who are fed up with all the crippling political infighting need to join others who realize that getting along with each other is the most essential piece of our American Experiment.
-We can re-empower ourselves by working together to restore the civic health of the Republic.
+These days, politics seem to intentionally divide and manipulate us, but we can re-empower ourselves by working together to restore the civic health of the Republic.
+Citizens, and especially politicians, fed up with crippling political infighting, need to join others who agree that getting along with each other is the most essential piece of our American Experiment.

 Spoiler Alert: the following Declaration re-envisions our civic playing field and game rules by asserting, in part, that: